 A few years ago we decided to buy our first home using my husband’s VA loan.
 We were able to find a nice house near where we were stationed at Fort Campbell.
 Having never bought a home before, the process was very new but went well.
-I think having a good Realtor was the main reason for that.
+I think having a good real estate agent was the main reason for that.

 She knew the area, and she knew about VA loans.
 She knew where to look for houses and we felt like we could trust her.
 Because of all that, we were able to find the right home, make the offer, and end up with a great house that we still live in today.

-When you are ready to buy a house, you always have a choice in who you go with.
+When you are ready to buy a house, you always have a choice in who helps you.
 You want to find the right person to help you find what you really want in a home.
-Here are some tips to get you started in seeking out a good Realtor.
+Here are some tips to get you started in seeking out a good real estate agent.

-When you’re looking at different realtors, make sure the one you go with understands the VA Home Loan.
+When you’re looking at different agents, make sure the one you go with understands the VA Home Loan.
 Certain issues, which can come up with the VA Loan, can slow the process down or even result in having an offer rejected.
-A good, knowledgeable Realtor can help you avoid homes that might take too long to get approved.
+A good, knowledgeable agent can help you avoid homes that might take too long to get approved.
 If they are familiar with VA Loan details, they can let you know all your options and help you make an informed decision.

-Getting along with your Realtor is a must.
+Getting along with your real estate agent is a must.
 Different personalities don’t always work well together.
-During the interview process, try to get to know the Realtor and their personality.
+During the interview process, try to get to know the agent and their personality.
 Find out which ways they prefer to communicate with clients, and ask if they can accommodate requests like virtual video tours, home shopping from a different time zone, a Power of Attorney, etc. Your experience will be a lot more enjoyable, and you won’t feel pressured to buy a home you don’t really want.
 This article explains how to tell if you have a good connection with an agent.

 Find a listener